andymeneely/project-timber-wolf/scenarios/scenarios.md

 _Nobody ever said this career was easy.
 You gotta keep moving, keep innovating.
 Get in, get out, get paid.
 Don't get greedy.
 That's what I learned from my last crew, and that is what I intend to teach all of you today._

 _They say that getting out is hardest part of any heist.
 Well, that's where I come in.
 You see...
 I create exits where there are none.
-As a result of my abilities, however, marks that would otherwise be too risky for most crew become available.
-You're welcome.
+As a result of my abilities, however, marks that would otherwise be too risky for most crews become available.
 Only thing is...
 I'm a bit noisy... so just be ready to split when I hit the button._

 _Ok, now I owe some money and a jewel to this pretentious art fence, so this job is about learning the method.
 I hear we've got some money stashed over at the old estate.
 Our objective is to pick up the jewel and $7k worth of cash.
 Anything we pick up beyond that is ours.
 And I'll promote whoever picks up that jewel._

 ## Setup